East Pakistan Communist Party (Marxist–Leninist)

 East Pakistan Communist Party (Marxist–Leninist) was a communist party in the erstwhile East Pakistan.
 The party emerged in 1966, after a split in the Communist Party of East Pakistan.
 Sukhendu Dastidar became the general secretary of EPCP(M-L).

 Bangladesh Liberation War and aftermath

-In 1971, Mohammad Toaha and Abdul Haq refused to participate for the independence of Bangladesh.
-After the war two separate EPCP(M-L)s were formed, one led by Toaha's EPCP(M-L) which evolved into the Communist Party of Bangladesh (Marxist-Leninist) and the other led by Abdul Haq.
-Mohammad Toaha's party denounced Charu Majumdar's ideology of class annihilation.
+During the Bangladesh Liberation War, Mohammad Toaha organised an armed guerrilla force composed of members of the Purbo Banglar Communist Party and operated a liberated zone in western Noakhali, thereby actively supporting the independence struggle.
+Abdul Haque, in contrast, adhered to a pacifist position and did not participate in the armed conflict.
+After the war two separate EPCP(M-L)s were formed, one led by Toaha's EPCP(M-L) which evolved into the Communist Party of Bangladesh (Marxist–Leninist) and the other led by Haque.
+Toaha's party denounced Charu Majumdar's ideology of class annihilation.

 In 1978 Haque's party took the name Revolutionary Communist Party of Bangladesh (Marxist-Leninist).